 A few weeks ago, it happened.
 My daughter had her first real nightmare.
 It actually caught me off guard.
 Up until this point, neither of my daughters have suffered from nightmares.
 Interestingly enough, she didn’t wake up with it; rather, she told me about it the next day.
 I won’t go into specifics over the details, but it was very vivid.
 And as her mom, I felt deeply sad for her.
 I honestly didn’t know what to do for her… so I prayed.

-Now there can be psychological reasons for nightmares.
+Now there can be psychological reasons for nightmares (which I won’t get into in this post).
 But in the end, I do believe the root of many of our nightmares to be fear.
 And since we know that fear does not come from God, spiritually dealing with our fear is a must.